 We see people visiting town who’ve just missed some event or happening.
 They seemed unsure of the timing, of things to do in Tombstone – or where.

 We think that’s awful – and we feel for them!
-We want our visitors to be able to enjoy everything, and see the exciting things they were hoping for.
+We want visitors to enjoy everything, and see the exciting things they were hoping for.

-So we organized this page to help everyone out.
-We planned it to help you.
-If you have any questions or suggestions, though, for your own Tombstone Arizona must see attractions – please let us know!
+So we organized this page to help everyone – to help you!
+Have questions or suggestions?
+When thinking of your own Tombstone Arizona must see attractions – please let us know!
 Ask or Suggest – Click Here>

-BE AWARE - Most shops & tours close at 5 pm, some at 6 pm, occasionally on the weekend a little later.
+BE AWARE - Most shops & tours close at 5 pm, a few at 6 pm, occasionally on the weekend a little later.
 Open later: Restaurants until about 8 p.m.
-Bars close about 9 pm, depending on amount of customers & day of the week (later Fri. & Sat.).
-Doc Holliday's always open latest.
-Big Iron has Poker Nights - they'll be open later for that.
-EXCEPTION - Last Saturday of the month is Tombstone at Twilight - shops stay open later & special events throughout the evening.
+Bars close about 9 pm, depending on amount of customers & day of the week (later Friday & Saturday).
+Doc Holliday's Saloon always open latest.

-Most Tombstone Arizona attractions are based on its history in the 1880s.
-To get a good overview, an understanding of its past, we recommend taking a Tombstone Tour.
-Learn about the famous wild west outlaws & lawmen gunfighters, and its silver mining history.
+Most Tombstone Arizona attractions are based on history in the 1880s.
+For an overview, of its past, we recommend taking a Tombstone Tour.
+Learn about the famous wild west outlaws & lawmen gunfighters, and silver mining history.